ttnleipzig/regenfass-docs/README.md

 > This project is about a smart water tank.
 It measures the water level and sends the data to a server.
 The server can be used to control the water pump.
 The pump can be controlled via a web interface or via a telegram bot.
 It uses a  HC-SR04 ultrasonic sensor to measure the water level.
 The data is sent to TTN via a LoRaWAN gateway.

-?> The original document  is written in [English](README.md).
-The translation is done by Google Translate.
+?> The original document was written in [English](README.md).
+The translation was made with Google Translate.
 If you find any errors, please try to ignore them.
-If you want to help, you can create a pull request.
+Thank you!
 ---

 ## Table Of Content